AndrewPrifer/hypercomp/README.md

 const scale = 15;

 const effects =
-  // Take the source image and merge it with env.source.merge(
-    // a flood effect
+  // Create a flood
   flood("#30597E")
-      // which is composited into the source image dilated by radius and width .in(env.source.dilate(radius + width))
+    // and composite it into the source image dilated by radius and width .in(env.source.dilate(radius + width))
     // from which we subtract the source image dilated by radius
     // (the difference between the two dilated versions will form the stroke width) .out(env.source.dilate(radius))
     // which we finally displace using fractal noise.
     .displace(fractalNoise(freq, { octaves }), scale)
-  );
+    // and draw it over the source image.
+    .over(env.source);

 const style = {
-  // css() compiles it to a data URL which doesn't work in Safari.
-  // Render it to an SVG element there instead using the other functions (see API).
   filter: css(effects),
 };